UWRealityLab/xrcapstone21sp-team1/docs/blog2.md

 This demo is promising, but there are still some improvements we need to make.
 For some reason, the location of the blue sphere isn't updated inside of a WebXR session.
 So while in VR, a player can see another player, but they can't see them moving around, nor can they hit them (since the bounding sphere will sometimes be in a different place).
 We also haven't implemented collision detection for when one player hits another with a ball.
 Finally, the locations of the other objects aren't published (so if one player throws the red cube, the other players won't know).

+### Rapid Prototype
+We also worked on a rapid prototype to present to the staff which can be found [here](https://aba1.glitch.me/).
+The rapid prototype is a modifications of Akash's demo from last week to support faster throwing of spheres & allows users to throw them at moving targets.
+The next step is to integrate Croquet to support multiple users.

 <hr>

 ### Individual work log